libin-n-g/EM_algorithm/README.md

 # EM_algorithm

-This is a implementation of EM for GMM Classificaion This Project was done as a part of **Data Science** under the guidance of Dr. Mrinal Kanti Das `nvcc matrix_cuda.cu ` to compile the file
+This is a implementation of EM for GMM Classificaion using CUDA (Parallel Processing) This Project was done as a part of **Data Science** under the guidance of Dr. Mrinal Kanti Das `nvcc matrix_cuda.cu ` to compile the file